opensource-observer/oso/apps/docs/docs/how-oso-works/oss-directory/artifact.md

 :::

 :::note
-Our Version 3 schema currently supports three types of artifacts: GitHub organizations and repositories, NPM packages, and blockchain addresses.
+Our current schema only indexed data from three types of artifacts: GitHub organizations and repositories, NPM packages, and blockchain addresses.
 The `github`, `npm`, and `blockchain` fields in the [project schema](./project) are used to store arrays of artifacts associated with a particular project.
 :::

 ## Artifact Identification